Database Operations Guide

 Selective Field Queries

-instead of using .select('*')
+, try to only select necessary fields instead of using .select('*')

 , which can improve query performance